logesh21n/Taurus/README.md

 ## Help

-If any problem in running the tool, just ping me @
+If any problem in running the tool, just ping me or use issues tab.

 ## Contributing